Twometer/twometer-vr/docs/README.md

 # ![TwometerVR Logo](https://github.com/Twometer/twometer-vr/blob/master/Artwork/Icon54.png?raw=true) TwometerVR

 > Note: It's working, but still under development.
-That means fancy stuff like setup wizards may not be 100% complete and you may encounter
+That means fancy stuff like setup wizards may not be 100% complete and you may encounter bugs

 A FREE open-source alternative to commercial hand trackers such as Oculus Touch or PS Move.